Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: SYSTEM MODEL

 implies that an outage is predicted for the next $l$ samples.
 Furthermore, the probability density function (PDF) for the predictor's output is given by $ f_Q\left(x\right), $ where

-is the cumulative distribution function of the predictor's output.
-Importantly, for $x = q_{th}$, we retrieve the predictor's resource acceptance probability, $F_Q\left(q_{th}\right)$.
+is the cumulative distribution function of the predictor's output, { and the equality across all $i$ is a consequence of the resources being i.i.d.} Importantly, for $x = q_{th}$, we retrieve the predictor's resource acceptance probability, $F_Q\left(q_{th}\right)$.
 Alternatively, the predictor's resource rejection probability is given by $1-F_Q\left(q_{th}\right)$.
 We next discuss the resource allocation strategy adopted here.